Don’t Eat the Brown Acid… Or Anything Else Brown

 The barn/farm museum itself didn’t provide any surprises to this barn/farm museum veteran family.
-But it did feature some cool antique tools with fun purposes, like this cherry pitter to the left.
+But it did feature some cool antique tools with fun purposes, like this cherry pitter below.
 Were cherries back in the day giant and impossible to remove pits from?
 Because really, this seems like an extreme piece of machinery for such a task.

 There were a few cows and goats in the barn, because there are always cows and goats in these barns.
 It was cute to watch Calvin bumble around them – especially in his “European” leather sandals (as Hoang calls them).
 As she was scrolling through these pictures today, she thought it was just wonderful that her two sons wore those things out in public for some reason.